wbabik/Practical_Computing_Gentle_Intro/Class_03_Linux_Intro/Class3.md

 4. Copy the whole folder `output_files`, with all files, to the directory `genome`
 5. From `output_files` in `scripts` directory, remove all files with *file* in their name.
 6. Change your working directory to home directory, and from there, remove the *genome_results.txt* file that you had placed in the `genome` directory.
-7. While within home directory, remove all files from the `genome/output_files/`, and then that directory `output_files` itself.
+7. While within home directory, remove all files from the `genome/output_files/`, and then directory `output_files` itself.
 ---